hchyang/PSiTE/wes/wessim/README.md

-This module is a revision to Wessim (http://sak042.github.io/Wessim/).
+This module is a revision to [Wessim](http://sak042.github.io/Wessim/).

 #### Original Wessim
 Wessim is a simulator for whole exome sequencing.